ALL YOU NEED TO KNOW ABOUT AMPHETAMINES

 Testing and Diagnosis

 To be certain that an individual has been using any type of illicit substance, the usual method of drug testing used is the urine drug test.
 Aside from it being non-invasive, the result of the test is readily available and it is the most inexpensive method of drug testing.
-The presence of amphetamine can be detected in the individual’s system 2-4 hours after it has taken the substance.
+The presence of amphetamine can be detected in the individual’s system 2-4 hours after it has taken the substance with Amphetamine Drug Test Kits.
 The cut-off level of amphetamine is 1000 ng/ml with a detection window of 2-4 days.

 It is recommended that two samples of urine are taken from the individual.
 Should the preliminary urine test give a positive result, the second urine sample should be sent for confirmatory drug testing.
 Not all initial positive result may be true since there are factors which may affect the accuracy of the test such as: